Neo23x0/Loki/README.md

 Filename as Regex;Description [Reference]
 ```

+# User-Defined Scan Excludes

+Since version v0.16.2 LOKI supports the definition of user-defined excludes via "excludes.cfg" in the new "./config" folder.
+Each line represents a regular expression thats gets applied to the full file path during the directory walk.
+This way you can exclude certain directories regardless of their drive name, file extensions in certain folders and all files and directories that belong to a product that is sensitive to antivirus scanning.

+The '''exclude.cfg''' looks like this:

+    # Excluded directories
+    #
+    # - add directories you want to exclude from the scan
+    # - double escape back slashes
+    # - values are case-insensitive
+    # - remember to use back slashes on Windows and slashes on Linux / Unix / OSX
+    # - each line contains a regex that matches somewhere in the full path (case insensitive)
+    #   e.g.:
+    #   Regex: \\System32\\
+    #   Matches C:\Windows\System32\cmd.exe
+    #
+    #   Regex: /var/log/[^/]+\.log
+    #   Matches: /var/log/test.log
+    #   Not Matches: /var/log/test.gz
+    #

+    # Useful examples (google "antivirus exclusion recommendations" to find more for your products)
+    \\Ntfrs\\
+    \\Ntds\\
+    \\EDB[^\.]+\.log
+    Sysvol\\Staging\\Nntfrs_cmp
+    \\System Volume Information\\DFSR

 # Threat Intel Receivers

 Since version v0.10 LOKI includes various threat intel receivers using the public APIs of these services to retrieve and store the IOCs in a format that LOKI understands.
 It is no problem if these indicators overlap with the ones already included.
 Loki uses a filename regex or hash only once. (no preformance impact)